 Truth #3: The False Promise of Lift and Shift

 Now, armed with real information, your organization can better define its data validation scope.
-In our experience, time spent testing data unnecessarily, without prioritizing data migration risk, is one of the major causes of implementation delays.
-This causes coding, implementation delays, additional regression testing cycles, and increases the likelihood the product launch schedule will be interrupted.
+In our experience, time spent testing data without prioritizing data migration risk, is one of the major causes of implementation delays.
+It not only can cause delays, but also additional coding needs, additional regression testing cycles, and it increases the likelihood the product launch schedule will be interrupted.

 Truth #4: Testing is Subjective

-The truth is that it may not be possible to completely test a new application.
-You are going to end up going live with some degree of errors.
-We understand the dynamics of financial institutions and the desire for an error-free implementation.
-These demands often result in over-testing where every single field, attribute, and condition is a test case.
-This kind of approach is not just inefficient, but also time consuming and does little to improve implementation quality.
+The truth is completely testing a new application before launch is unlikely.
+Going live and finding some degree of errors is very possible.
+We at Go-Live Faster understand the dynamics of financial institutions and the desire for an error-free implementation.
+These desires often result in over-testing where every individual field, attribute, and condition is a test case.
+This kind of approach is not only inefficient, but also time consuming and does little to improve implementation quality.

-The question is then, is how do you decide what to test?
+So what are the right things to test?
 This is where all the previous activities bear fruit.
 With a proper understanding of your source system data, assurance of data quality, and effective output-mapping, you’ll be ready to make these decisions with confidence.
 However, at this point in the process, if you still lack confidence, consider the following:

 - If the target system is mature, consider presuming that all core functionality works as defined and focus on any customization or areas of high processing complexity.

 - If the target system is immature, consider running the source and target systems in parallel for some period in order to focus testing on variances between the two.